hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 “Reducing crawl cost and interpretation risk improves indexing and citation reliability.”

-## ♟️ HESS: A Checkmate Move in SEO and AI Grounding at the First Semantic Hop
+## ♟️ HESS: SEO and AI Grounding at the First Semantic Hop

 Traditional SEO is an arms race: content volume, links, tech audits, endless updates.
 If you can become the preferred machine-readable source, you reduce how hard you have to fight.